 JK: National Conference MP's son slapped with PSA

-The Jammu and Kashmir administration on Monday slapped the stringent Public Safety Act against Hilal Lone, the son of National Conference Lok Sabha member Mohammad Akbar Lone, officials said here.
-Hilal Lone had been under preventive detention since August 5 last year when the Centre announced the abrogation of erstwhile Jammu and Kashmir state's special status besides its bifurcation into union territories.
+The Jammu and Kashmir administration on Monday slapped the Public Safety Act against Hilal Lone for being the "brain child" behind his father National Conference leader Mohammad Akbar Lone's "seditious and anti-national" statements, officials said.
+Hilal Lone, 47, had been under preventive detention since August 5 last year when the Centre announced the nullification of Article 370 and bifurcated it into union territories.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)